-Standard radiator to bathroom (not heated towel rail) with rented properties.
+Standard radiator to bathroom (not heated towel rail) within rented properties.
+Chrome towel rail to be provided and fixed above the radiator to bathroom and cloakroom.

-Pipe casings
+• Pipe casings

 All pipework should be concealed where possible, with joints in concealed pipework being kept to a minimum.